 It had rained more heavily in this part of Mara and the red light attracted hundreds of termites.
-I had been assured sightings of bush babies and the usual nocturnals like the spring hare (African kangaroo), scrub hare, jackals and so on but within a minute of our night game drive, we were rewarded with a very rare sighting of an aardwolf feeding around a termite mound.
+I had been assured of sighting bush babies and the usual nocturnals like the spring hare (African kangaroo), scrub hare, jackals and so on, but within a minute of our night game drive, we were rewarded with a very rare sighting of an aardwolf feeding around a termite mound.
 Surprisingly, this very shy creature made no effort to move away.
-Possibly because the red light attracted his favourite food (termites) twords him.
-The animals we saw later, paled away in comparison after that!
+Possibly because the red light attracted his favourite food (termites) towards him.
+The animals we saw later, paled away in comparison after this very rare sighting!

 We woke up to another beautiful sunrise and got ready for our last safari.
 We saw the same herd of elephants walking in a file ahead of us.
 We also spotted a magnificent Bateleur eagle.

 We couldn’t find any cheetahs but found a lion hidden in the bushes.
 While Olare Motorogi conservancy was bone dry, Ol Kinyei had received quite a bit of rain.
 All cats (except tigers) hate to be wet and move on to drier pastures or go up the hills when the plains become marshy.
 That is why this part was not full of visible cats.